SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 In order to simplify the recognition and semantic interpretation of authentications, it is necessary to respect some standardization.

-An authentication is fully recognized as valid when all of these four fields are completed:
+An authentication is fully recognized as valid when all of these three fields are completed:

 - event.category : with the value `authentication`
 - event.type : with the value `start`